Compact moduli of K3 surfaces: Main theorem for recognizable divisors

-\begin{example}[Elliptic K3s] Let $(X,j)$ be an $H$-quasipolarized K3 surface, i.e. an elliptic K3 surface, with fiber class $f$ and section $s$ (i.e. $h$ lies in cone spanned by $f$, $s+2f$).
-Define $R=s+m\sum f_i$ to be the section plus the sum of the singular fibers, with multiplicity, weighted by $m$.
-Here $L=s+24mf\in H$ is the relevant big and nef class.
+\begin{example}[Elliptic K3s] Let $(X,j)$ be an $H$-quasipolarized K3 surface, i.e. an elliptic K3 surface, with fiber class $f$ and section $s$ (so $h$ lies in cone spanned by $f$, $s+2f$).
+Let $R=s+m\sum f_i$ be the section plus the sum of the singular fibers, with multiplicity, and weighted by $m$.
+Here $L=s+24mf\in H$ is the relevant big and nef class. $\oF_H^R$ is the same for all $m> \tfrac{1}{3}$.

-As in the previous example, \cite{alexeev2020compactifications-moduli} find Kulikov models $X\to (C,0)$ for any monodromy invariant which preserve the existing structures on the general fiber: $X_0$ admits a fibration by genus $1$ curves over a chain of rational curves, with a section $s_0$.
-Define $f_{i,0}$ as the fibers of the fibration not contained in the double locus on $X_0$ which are more singular than the nearby fibers.
-Counted with the correct multiplicity, the canonical choice of divisor certifying recognizability is
+As in the previous example, \cite{alexeev2022compactifications-moduli} find Kulikov models $X\to (C,0)$ for any monodromy invariant which preserve the existing structures on the general fiber: $X_0$ admits a fibration by genus $1$ curves $\pi_0\colon X_0\to B_0$ over a chain of rational curves $B_0$, with a section $s_0$.
+Finitely many fibers $f_{i,0}=\pi_0^{-1}(b_i)$ not contained in the double locus of $X_0$ have more nodes than all analytically nearby fibers.
+Counting $f_{i,0}$ with the correct multiplicity, the recognizable divisor on $X_0$ is

 There is a unique $\Gamma$-orbit of primitive isotropic $\delta\in H^\perp=I\!I_{2,18}$ and $\delta^\perp/\delta=I\!I_{1,17}$ is a hyperbolic root lattice with a finite covolume Coxeter chamber $\mathfrak{K}$.
 Then $\mathfrak{F}_R$ is the $\Gamma_\delta$-orbit of a subdivision of $\mathfrak{K}$ into $9$ subchambers.
 So $\mathfrak{F}_R$ is a fan. \end{example}